 Probably the best question to ask, regarding franchised Miracle Method shops versus the independent shops: Has any independent bathtub refinisher ever fired itself due to low-quality standards?

 How Much Does Miracle Method Cost?

 Miracle Method’s Don Dominick, as a point of reference, estimates that a base-level tub refinish in Seattle, Washington, might range about $425-$450 (this figure is variable, depending on many factors, and should not be taken as an indication of a set price).

 So the question is: Cheaper than what?

 Bathtub refinishing does tend to be less expensive than bathtub liners.
-Without doubt, bathtub refinishing is vastly cheaper than the full tear-out-and-replace method.
-Other than the materials involved,... the full tear-out-and-replace method involves costly and messy demolition.
+Without a doubt, bathtub refinishing is vastly cheaper than the full tear-out-and-replace method.
+Other than the materials involved, the full tear-out-and-replace method involves costly and messy demolition.